 |6.||Marking Scheme||4 marks for every correct response and 1 mark deduction for each incorrect response|

 |3.||Question Type||Mathematics & Aptitude Test- Multiple Choice Questions (MCQs)

 |6.||Marking Scheme||Mathematics & Aptitude Test- 4 marks for every correct response and 1 mark deduction for each incorrect response.Drawing- Marks will be allotted based on drawing skill|

-The syllabus of JEE Main list out the important topics that candidates must cover for the exam.
+The syllabus of JEE Main list important topics that candidates must study for the exam.
 JEE Main syllabus is prescribed by CBSE and the curriculum is based on class 11 and 12 standards.
-The syllabus for JEE Main paper 1 comprises of topics from Physics, Chemistry and Mathematics whereas for paper 2, candidates must study Mathematics, Aptitude and Drawing.
-Candidates must be thorough with JEE Main 2018 syllabus as the question paper will be framed based on the topics given in the syllabus.
+The syllabus for JEE Main paper 1 comprises topics from Physics, Chemistry and Mathematics.
+JEE Main syllabus for paper 2 consists Mathematics and topics to test candidates’ aptitude and drawing skills.
+Candidates must be thorough with JEE Main 2018 syllabus as the question paper will be framed based on the prescribed topics.

 Candidates preparing for JEE Main 2018 must practice question papers of previous years to analyse their preparation level.
 The question papers will help candidates to get an insight into the questions that might be asked in entrance exam.
 With regular practice, students can improve their weak areas and it will boost up their confidence as well.
 Therefore, every aspirants are advised to solve previous years question papers or JEE Main sample papers to prepare more effectively for the entrance examination.